yuchenlin/rebiber/README.md

 # Rebiber: A tool for normalizing bibtex with official info.

 We often cite papers using their arXiv info without noting that they are already __PUBLISHED__ in some conferences such as ACL, EMNLP, NAACL, ICLR or AAAI.
-These noisy bib entries might violate rules for submissions or camera-ready versions. __Rebiber__ is a simple tool in Python to fix them automatically, based on their official information from the full ACL anthology and DBLP (for ICLR and other conferences)!
+These incorrect bib entries might violate rules about submissions or camera-ready versions for some conferences. __Rebiber__ is a simple tool in Python to fix them automatically, based on their official information from the full ACL anthology and DBLP (for ICLR and other conferences)!

 ## Get started